Ingombota: Cidade Alta

-Cidade Alta, the upper town is home to the Presidential Palace, several ministries, the National Assembly (Angola) near the Fortaleza de São Miguel and the Igreja de Jesus (Luanda), where Paulo Dias de Novais, the founder of the City of Luanda is buried.
+Cidade Alta, the upper town is home to the Presidential Palace, several ministries, the National Assembly near the Fortaleza de São Miguel and the Igreja de Jesus, where Paulo Dias de Novais, the founder of the City of Luanda, is buried.
 The area occupies a lofty position on the city and is a popular location for tourists and locals, with heavily guarded police all around, thanks to the proximity of the Presidential Palace.

 Ingombota

 Located in the Ingombota neighborhood are the Museum of the Armed Forces of Angola, the National Museum of Anthropology and the National Museum of Natural History of Angola.
 The majority of Luanda's Portuguese colonial era structures are located in this neighborhood.
-In recent years many have been renovated and restored to their former beauty.
-A treelined pedestrian corniche was constructed between 2008 and 2011 providing public access to Luanda Bay.
-The corniche is a popular place for people to gather and recreationally walk.
+In recent years, many have been renovated and restored to their former beauty.
+A pedestrian corniche was constructed between 2008 and 2011 providing public access to Luanda Bay.
+The corniche is a popular place for gathering and recreation among locals.

 Maculusso

 Maculusso is a neighborhood located in the southern portion of Ingombota.
 The neighborhood developed under the period of Portuguese colonization in Angola.
 The neighborhood was originally built for a working-class population of merchants, missionaries, soldiers and others.
-The area continues to be a primarily residential quarter with a formally laid out street pattern.
+The area continues to be a primarily residential quarter with a formally-planned street pattern.
 Streets in the quarter are paved often with sidewalks and trees.
-The area is now an upper-middle class district with abundant luxury houses, leisure areas, historic sites and international hotels and restaurants.
+The area is now an upper-middle class district with abundant luxury houses, leisure areas, historic sites, and international hotels and restaurants.

-The area consists primarily of low-rise homes with adjoining private gardens but with the discovery of oil in Angola has seen the construction of a number of high-rise residential and hotel structures.
-Holy Family Church (Igreja Sagrada Família) and the Mutu Ya Kevela School are two of the most prominent cultural landmarks in the neighborhood.
+The area consists primarily of low-rise homes with adjoining private gardens, but with the discovery of oil in Angola has seen the construction of a number of high-rise residential and hotel structures.
+The Holy Family Church (Igreja Sagrada Família) and the Mutu Ya Kevela School are two of the most prominent cultural landmarks in the neighborhood.
 Angola's Central Military Hospital and Maternity Hospital are located across the street from Holy Family Church.
 Dipanda Tower, the Tropical Cinema and Largo da Independence are other attractions in the area.